webhintio/hint/packages/rule-disown-opener/README.md

   When using `target="_blank"` the page that was linked to gains access to the original page’s [`window.opener`][window.opener].
-  This allows it to redirect the original page to whatever it wants, like for example, a phishing page designed to look like a real page frequently used by users, asking for login credentials (see also:
+  This allows it to redirect the original page to whatever it wants, a technique frequently used for malicious attacks on the user.
-  [tab nabbing][tab nabbing]).
+  For example, the user could be redirected to a phishing page designed to look like the expected page and then asking for login credentials (see also: [tab nabbing][tab nabbing]).

-  By adding `ref="noopener"` (and `noreferrer` for older browsers) the `window.opener` reference won’t be set, and thus, the ability for the page that was linked to from redirecting the original one is removed.
+  By adding `ref="noopener"` (and `noreferrer` for older browsers) the `window.opener` reference won’t be set removing the ability for the page that was linked to from redirecting the original one.

-* [performance problem][performance problem]
+* [a performance problem][performance problem]

-  Most modern browser are multi-process.
-However, due to the synchronous cross-window access the DOM allows via `window.opener`, in most browsers pages launched via `target="_blank"` end up in the same process as the origin page, and that can lead to pages experiencing jank.
+  Most modern browsers are multi-process.
+However, due to the synchronous cross-window access the DOM allows via `window.opener`, in most browsers pages launched via `target="_blank"` end up in the origin page's UI process interrupting UI processing which can degrade page rendering performance.

-  In Chromium based browser, using `ref="noopener"` (or [`rel="noreferrer"`][noreferrer chromium] for older versions), and thus, preventing the `window.opener` reference from being set, allows new pages to be opened in their own process.
+  In Chromium based browsers, using `ref="noopener"` (or [`rel="noreferrer"`][noreferrer chromium] for older versions), and thus, preventing the `window.opener` reference from being set, allows new pages to be opened in their own process.